yxngalex/dsa/README.md

 - **Binary Search**: Fast on sorted data (O(log n)), only works if data is sorted.
 - **DFS**: Uses less memory on sparse graphs, can overflow stack on deep recursion.
 - **BFS**: Finds shortest path in unweighted graphs, high memory usage for wide levels.
+- **Dijkstra’s Algorithm**: Efficient for shortest paths in graphs with non-negative weights, but fails with negative edges.
+- **Bellman-Ford Algorithm**: Handles negative weights and detects negative cycles, but slower than Dijkstra.

 ---